 - 1. Scholarship - i.
 Strong national and international scholarly reputation on the basis of sustained research productivity and contributions; - ii.
 Substantial record of peer-reviewed publications; - iii.
 Significant, sustained participation in relevant academic or professional meetings - 2.
 Independence - i.
-A record of independent scholarship and funding - 3.
+A record of independent scholarship/scientific contributions and/or significant scientific managerial responsibilities such as supervision and mentorship of other research faculty - 3.
 Teaching - i.
 No formal teaching requirement - 4.
 Service - i.
 Significant internal institutional service; some external expected